Fitness Term Meanings

 Balance.
 A performance-related component of physical fitness that involves the maintenance of the body’s equilibrium while stationary or moving.

 Balance training.
-Static and dynamic exercises that are designed to improve individuals’ ability to withstand challenges from postural sway or destabilizing stimuli caused by self-motion, the environment, or other objects.
+Static and dynamic exercises that are designed to improve your ability to withstand challenges from postural sway or destabilizing stimuli caused by self-motion, the environment, or other objects.

 Baseline activity.
 The light-intensity activities of daily life, such as standing, walking slowly, and lifting lightweight objects.
-People who do only baseline activity are considered to be inactive.
+People who only perform baseline activity are considered to be inactive.